f-tops/Formri/README.md

 ## Overview

-Formri is a web application built using .NET technologies.
+Formri is a web application built using .NET technologies, mainly Aspire.
 The application allows users to submit a contact form, and stores the submitted data in a Microsoft SQL Server database.
 The application includes additional features such as email notifications and user data caching.

 ## Features
 - Contact form submission